iyim4/bingoCardGenerator/README.md

 # Bingo Card Generator
-Creates a bingo card from a list of words from a CSV file.
+Creates a bingo card from a list of words from a file (each word must be on a separate line)
-Features:
+### Features:
 - customizable width
-- optional free space in center or random spot
+- optional free space
+- optional alphabetical mode (words sorted alphabetically on card)

+### Coming soon:
+- randomized free space placement
+- combine multiple files for a larger list of words